luafanti/serverless-java-frameworks/spring-boot/README.md

 </p>

-* Missing data for Warm start with 256 Mb is because the read was with a large anomaly that spoil chart presentation.
+* Missing data for Warm start with 256 MB is because the read was with a large anomaly that spoils chart presentation.